-To the Board of Directors and Stockholders of InfuSystem Holdings, Inc.:
+To the Board of Directors and Stockholders of InfuSystem Holdings, Inc.

-We have audited the accompanying consolidated balance sheets of InfuSystem Holdings, Inc. and Subsidiary (formerly HAPC, Inc.) (the "Company") as of December 31, 2008 and 2007, and the related consolidated statements of income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2008.
+We have audited the accompanying consolidated balance sheets of InfuSystem Holdings, Inc. and Subsidiary (the "Company") as of December 31, 2009 and 2008, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2009.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.